bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 data in RAM.
 Entities of the same Archetype have their data stored together in contiguous arrays, which allows the CPU to access and cache it efficiently.

-If you add/remove component types on existing entities, you are changing the Archetype, which may require Bevy to copy the data to a different location.
+If you add/remove component types on existing entities, you are changing the Archetype, which may require Bevy to move previously-existing data to a different location.

 [Learn more about Bevy's component storage.][cb::component-storage]